 This Corpus Christi-based funder focuses most of its efforts on Catholic education in South Texas.
 But at least 10 percent of annual grants go to secular groups as well.

 This Tulsa-based funder supports education, health, human services, and arts and culture.
 It prioritizes nonprofits in Oklahoma but also supports groups in New Mexico and Texas.

 Richard and Nancy Kinder established a foundation to contribute to parks, education, and human services in and around Houston.
 They have committed to giving 95 percent of their wealth to charity.

 This funder provides grants to organizations that serve Central Oklahoma in the following areas: social services, arts and humanities, health and family, community development, education, environment, and endowment matching.

 This funder supports arts and culture, education, animal well-being, environmental conservation, and historical preservation in Central Oklahoma.
 This is a separate, but related, entity from the Kirkpatrick Family Fund.

 Kleberg awards community and health grants in Kleberg and surrounding counties of South Texas.
 Broader funding goes to medical science, biomedical research, education, arts, wildlife, and animal sciences.

 This funder supports animals, education, religious causes, and human services.
-The family has strong Texas connection to Houston, San Antonio, and Galveston.
+The family has strong Texas connections to Houston, San Antonio, and Galveston.

-This funder mostly supports San Antonio, Texas organizations in the areas of arts and culture, humanities, education, human services, youth development, and medical research.
+This funder primarily supports organizations in San Antonio, Texas, in the areas of arts and culture, humanities, education, human services, youth development, and medical research.
 February 1 is the annual grant deadline.

 Funding interests include health, human services, education and youth, Jewish causes, and the arts.
 Texas grants focus on the Dallas area.